-The things we do daily, such as eating, plays a huge role it how our skin reacts.
-One's skincare routine also plays a role.
+The things we do daily, such as eating, play a huge role in how our skin reacts.
+One’s skincare routine also plays a role.

 To prevent acne, one should wash their face with a non-abrasive cleanser in the morning and in the evening.
 You should also use alcohol-free products!

 Getting facials done regularly is also a great way to prevent and improve acne!
 Remember that facials are workouts for the skin!